Skip to main content

 How Cited uses it

 Cited recommends schema markup as part of technical AI readiness.
-The GEO Score scanner checks for schema.org presence as one of its signal factors.
-Cited’s own documentation does not currently implement custom JSON-LD due to a platform limitation, which is documented transparently.
+The GEO Score scanner checks for schema.org presence as one of its signal factors — see the JSON-LD Structured Data signal for what is measured and how to fix gaps.